Ventilator (2016 film): Plot

-Prasanna has a dysfunctional relation with his father Gajanan, of which all the family members are aware.
-On the contrary, Prasanna's sister Sarika shares a deep relationship with their father.
-Manda reminds Prasanna that Gajanan had always loved him and that Prassana should have been there for him.
-Prasanna's boss dismisses him and gives his job to his assistant.
-The family from the village arrives; they learn about the ventilator and are shocked to know that he will always depend upon it.
-Prasanna decides to keep Gajanan on the ventilator until the following afternoon and the family understands.
-Raja, who had problems with his own father, asks Prasanna to go to Gajanan's ward and see him for the last time.
-Prasanna reveals his anger towards his father and how he could not be like "his favourite Raja", and that Gajanan never understood him and overlooked him in favour of his sister Sarika.
+Prasanna has a dysfunctional relationship with his father, Gajju Kaka, of which all the family members are aware.
+On the contrary, Prasanna's sister, Sarika, shares a deep relationship with their father.
+Manda reminds Prasanna that Gajju Kaka had always loved him and that Prasanna should have been there for him.
+Prasanna's employer dismisses him and gives his job to his assistant.
+The family from the village arrives, only to be shocked to learn about the ventilator and that Gajju Kaka will always depend on it.
+Prasanna decides to keep Gajju Kaka on the ventilator until the following afternoon and the family understands.
+Raja, who had problems with his own father, requests Prasanna to visit Gajju Kaka's and see him for the last time.
+Prasanna reveals his anger towards his father and how he could not be like "his favourite Raja", and that Gajju Kaka never understood him and overlooked him in favour of his sister Sarika.

-The next day, Raja and Prasanna's cousin Lata arrives from the United States with her husband and their young son.
-The child has drawn a family tree, which he shows to the whole family.
-He asks Prasanna about his father; Prasanna tells the child his father never loved him.
-After overhearing this, Raja's father and Gajanan's brother remind Prasanna about his father's difficulties after Prasanna was born with a thin nostril, and contrary to Prasanna's belief, how much Gajanan loved him.
-This changes Prassana's mind; he rushes to the ward to ask the doctors to keep his father on the ventilator as he makes peace with Gajanan.
-He rejoins his mother and sister, and they all hug each other.
+The next day, Raja and Prasanna's cousin, Lata, arrives from the United States with her husband and their young son.
+The boy has drawn a family tree, which he presents to the whole family.
+He enquires Prasanna about his father, and Prasanna informs the child his father never loved him.
+After overhearing this, Raja's father and Gajju Kaka's brother remind Prasanna about all the difficulties Gajju Kaka faced after Prasanna was born with a thin nostril, and contrary to Prasanna's belief, how much Gajju Kaka loved him.
+This changes Prassana's opinion, and he rushes to the ward to order the doctors to let his father remain on the ventilator as he makes peace with Gajanan.
+He rejoins his mother and sister, and they all embrace each other.
 This gives confidence to Raja, who tries to bury his misunderstanding with his own father.
-While still on the ventilator, Gajanan is seen smiling.
+While still on the ventilator, Gajju Kaka is seen smiling.